Featured Testimonial About Creighton University

 By the time college arrived, Zepf was still unsure what his major should be.
 Magic helped him make up his mind.

-“The magic that interested me turned out to be magic that involved physics, so that’s what I decided for my major,” Zepf, 87, says now.
+“The magic that interested me turned out to be magic that involved physics, so that’s what I decided for my major,” Zepf says.
 “It remains the closest thing I’ve ever found to magic.”

 Sixty years ago this semester, Dr. Zepf started at Creighton as a physics professor.
 (He was made department chair within six months of his arrival.)
 For the next 40 years, Zepf taught Creighton students the magic of physics (and the physics of magic).